ICGGroup/Merge-Model/README.md

 ```

-## Verifying Installation
+## Creating Your Repository

-If you have not already, you will want to fork the ICG development repository and git it.
+If you are going to modify or make contribution to Barista itself, you can simply fork the Barista Repository and you are up and running.

-It is easy to fork a repository in Github.
-Just go to the repository page in github.com and click the Fork button (Look in the upper left)
+If you are going to use Barista as the basis for a new project, you will probably not want to fork the repository, rather you will want to add Barista as a remote and pull the contents into your project.
+Since this is likely the most common pattern, let's walk through those steps.
+Follow along with your own repo.

-Now you will have your very own github repository.
+First, go to Github and create your own repo.
 Now you can clone this new repository.
 In the terminal, navigate to the directory into which you want the repository cloned:

 ```
 git clone [Your Github Repo URL]